PBarri/vacation-manager/README.md

 In adition to that, we've included two labels, `SNAPSHOT` and `RELEASE` to distinguish between production ready releases and nightly builds.

-To help in the version, the application is shipped with gradle tasks to create new versions.
+To help with the versioning, the application is shipped with gradle tasks to create new versions.
 Those tasks are:

 * `gradlew majorRelease dist`
 * `gradlew minorRelease dist`